qpdf/qpdf/manual/cli.rst

   the size.
 Images are not resampled, but bear in mind that JPEG is lossy, so images may have artifacts.
 These are not usually noticeable to the casual observer.

+- ``--jpeg-quality=n``: set the JPEG quality used by :qpdf:ref:`--optimize-images`
+  when writing JPEG files.
+Use a lower number for ``n`` for smaller, lower-quality images.
+The default of most JPEG libraries is 75.
+  Smaller numbers result in lower-quality but smaller images.
+The :qpdf:ref:`--jpeg-quality` option was added in qpdf 12.1.
+This only works in combination with :qpdf:ref:`--optimize-images`.

 - ``--object-streams=generate``: generate object streams, which means that more of the PDF file's structural content will be compressed